comp110-lytle/comp110/site/team/documentation/guides/ta_profile.md

    Then commit your changes:
    `git commit -m "your_name Profile Page."`
 1. Push your work to your training branch on the staff repo (`git push origin [your-branch-name]`).
 Check your branch with `git branch`.
-1. Open GitHub Pull Requests on the `team110` repo: https://github.com/comp110/team110/pulls
+1. Open GitHub Pull Requests on the `comp110` repo: https://github.com/comp110-lytle/comp110/pulls
 1. You might/should see a yellow notification box: "Your recently pushed branches...".
 If so select "Compare & Pull Request".
 If not, select "New Pull Request", and in the Compare branch drop-down select your branch.
 1. Scroll through the differences and confirm your latest changes were successfully pushed.
 If you don't see them, check that you committed everything you expected and pushed to your branch.
 Select "Create Pull Request".
 1. In the description box, briefly describe your branch -- "<Name> Profile Page" is just fine.
-1. On the right-hand sidebar, select Kris or a Web Lead as a reviewer.
+1. On the right-hand sidebar, select Alyssa or a Web Lead as a reviewer.
 1. Create pull request!

 From here, a brief pass (and potentially some some revisions) will be taken by the reviewer and then merged in.